rolypolytoy/picht/README.md

 This will then display the electron trajectories in a matplotlib-style image:
 ![Figure_1](https://github.com/user-attachments/assets/4cf887fa-c9cb-4e6a-9aec-a8a68c11b858)
+You can see the spherical aberrations in this image- how the focal length of inner and outer electrons differ.
+This is a major reason as to why crossovers are used in real electron optics- to reduce the size of spherical aberrations.

 This is an example of a system of lenses with three unipotential lenses in an array, with 100 electrons being tracked:
 ```python